Abdul Qayyum Khan: Central Government

 He served as central minister for Industries, Food and Agriculture in 1953.

 Arrested by the Ayub Khan regime, he was disqualified from politics and imprisoned for two years before finally being released.

 Contesting the 1970 General Election in Pakistan from three seats as leader of the Pakistan Muslim League-Qayyum faction, he won two National Assembly of Pakistan seats, one provincial seat and, in 1973, entered into alliance with the Pakistan Peoples Party (PPP) after East Pakistan broke away in the Bangladesh Liberation War.

 Appointed federal interior minister by Zulfiqar Bhutto, he served in that post till the 1977 elections, when his party suffered a near total rout.
-After Zia-ul-Haqs assumption of power, Qayyum Khan tried to unify all the disparate Muslim League factions.
+After Zia-ul-Haq's assumption of power, Qayyum Khan tried to unify all the disparate Muslim League factions.
 His efforts were inconclusive and he died on 22 October 1981.

 He was always opposed by Khan Habibullah Khan; they were lifelong rivals since they were young classmates at Islamia College, Peshawar.